-1 5:00 p.m.
-Pacific Time, including your letters of reference.
-We cannot guarantee that additional information sent to the MBA Admissions Office after the deadline of the round in which you apply will be reviewed.
+We cannot guarantee that we will review information sent to the MBA admissions office after the deadline of the round in which you apply.

 Selecting an Application Round

-Though you may apply in any one of the three application rounds each year, we suggest you apply only when you feel your application is as strong as it can be.
+You may apply in any one of the three application rounds each year.
+You may apply only once per application year.

-Do not rush your application, but submitting it earlier is better.
-While we admit outstanding individuals in all three rounds, there are some advantages to applying in either the first or second round, including:
+Do not rush your application, but there are some advantages to applying in either Round 1 or Round 2, including:

-- Ample time to complete preliminary quantitative and/or language coursework prior to arrival on campus.
+- Ample time to complete recommended quantitative and/or English language coursework prior to arrival on campus.

-- Access to the on-campus housing lottery and/or Schwab Residential Center housing.
+- Access to the on-campus housing lottery including Stanford GSB Residences (Jack McDonald Hall and Schwab Residential Center).

-- Sufficient time to complete the visa application process (international students).
+- Additional time to complete the visa application process (Bechtel International Center).

-- Attendance at Admit Weekend (there is no Admit Weekend for round three).
+- The opportunity to attend Admit Weekend (there is no Admit Weekend for Round 3).

-We will post your decision to your ApplyYourself account by 5:00pm Pacific Time on the date listed above for the round in which you applied.
-We will send an email to the address used to create your application profile to notify you when your decision is available.
+We will post your decision to your account on the notification date above for the round in which you applied.
+We will also send an email to the address used to create your application profile to notify you when your decision is available.

 We do not accommodate requests for an early decision, or for decision information to be provided via phone or in person.